-How can you say no to flaky baked turnovers filled with peach pie and creamy cheesecake filling?
+How can you say no to flaky baked Peach Turnovers filled with peach pie filling and creamy cheesecake?
+Made with puff pastry.

 - 1/3 cup water

 - 1/8 teaspoon ground clove

 - 1 cup peaches, pitted and chopped (peeling optional - see How To Peel Peaches)

 - 2 tablespoons granulated sugar